How to Apply

 1. Application Form

 - Before completing the Application Form you should ensure that you fully understand the Institute’s Terms and Conditions of Enrolment and the Fee Payment and Refund Procedures.
-These can be found at the back of our International Student Prospectus.
+These can be found at the back of our 2016 International Course Guide.

 - You must attach to your application certified copies of your academic results including your English language assessment.